Should You get a Border Terrier?

 Border Terriers are known for their spunky and lively personalities.
 They are independent thinkers, fearless, and have a strong desire to explore.
 They are also very affectionate and loving towards their families, making them a great choice for those looking for a loyal and spirited companion.

-back to the Cheviot Hills, located on the border between England and Scotland.
+Border terriers can trace their origins back to the Cheviot Hills, located on the border between England and Scotland.
 These tenacious little dogs were specifically bred for hunting purposes, demonstrating their remarkable skills in pursuing various small game including foxes, rabbits, badgers, otters, and more.
 Their compact size and energetic nature make them excellent at navigating rugged terrains and flushing out prey from their hiding places.

-that dates back to the early 1800s in Northumberland, England.
+The Border Terrier breed has a history that dates back to the early 1800s in Northumberland, England.
 In those days, these adorable little dogs with long hair were known as “Prick ears” or “Yarrow Tacks.”
 It wasn’t until the 1920s that the Border Terrier was officially recognized as a unique breed.

-to be top contenders in conformation shows, taking home the winning titles at prestigious events such as Crufts and the Westminster Kennel Club Dog Show.
+Border terriers have proven themselves to be top contenders in conformation shows, taking home the winning titles at prestigious events such as Crufts and the Westminster Kennel Club Dog Show.
 Their remarkable success is a testament to their exceptional breed standards and impeccable qualities.
-The UK Border Terrier Club, founded in 1920, stands as the oldest of all the Breed Clubs in the UK, dedicated to preserving and promoting the excellence of this beloved breed.
+The UK Border Terrier Club, founded in 1920, stands as the oldest of all the Breed Clubs in the UK, dedicated to preserving and promoting the excellence of this great breed.
 Across the pond, the Border Terrier Club of America was established in 1949, further solidifying the global admiration for these remarkable dogs.

-were specifically bred for hunting foxes and other small animals.
+Borders Terriers have very strong jaws and teeth that were specifically bred for hunting foxes and other small animals.
 Their natural instinct to chew can make it challenging to find toys that are safe from destruction.
 Your rug and chair legs might be prime targets for a “chew”!
 It’s important to provide them with appropriate chew toys and regularly check their environment for potential hazards.
 Training and providing mental stimulation can also help redirect their chewing behavior.

-development, the Border Terrier has been shown to share the most common DNA with an ancestor of the following dog breeds:
+In DNA Research on Modern Dog Breed development, the Border Terrier has been shown to share the most common DNA with an ancestor of the following dog breeds:

 1. Jack Russell Terrier